Managing arthritis in dogs

 Much like in us humans, sleeping on the floor is no good for our joints, and this can be the same for dogs.
 Ensure that from a young age your dog has a comfortable place to sleep, whether this is during the day or night, as this will help take pressure off their joints.
 Investing in a comfortable dog bed, or an orthopaedic dog bed (especially good, as they’re specifically tailored for taking pressure off joints) is certainly worth-while.

-1. Ensure your dog gets plenty of activity.
+Ensure your dog gets plenty of activity.

 Dogs that are inactive or who do not get sufficient exercise can often develop stiffness of their joints at a younger age, which can then lead to arthritis down the line.
+Dogs love to go for a walk or play fetch and getting out into the great outdoors to bond with your pup while exercising, can be brilliant fun and beneficial for you both

-2. Help your dog maintain a healthy weight.
+Help your dog maintain a healthy weight.

-3. Ensure your dog has a place to rest.
+Ensure your dog has a place to rest.

 Whether it be your bed or their own, you need to ensure they are not frequently sleeping on a hard floor.

-4. Never allow your four-legged friend to get and stay too cold.
+Never allow your four-legged friend to get and stay too cold.

 If you are bathing them or going out on wet walks always, always ensure that you are drying your pet off properly, so that they are not shivering.
 The cold can get into your pet’s joints and lead to deterioration.